Part of Core Framework Modules

 HSP does not reduce people to labels, diagnoses or fixed personality types.

-It makes visible how systems interpret, activate, allocate capacity, produce behavior and process feedback.
+It makes visible how systems process input, predict meaning, activate rules, allocate capacity, organize protection, produce behavior and use feedback.